crougeux/Freebayes/README.md

 ------
-Thanks to Michael and Russel for pointing out an error!
+Thanks to Michael Williamson and Russel J. Jasper for pointing out an error!